 Department of Child and Family Development

 The Department of Child and Family Development (CFD) is a highly integrated academic unit within the College of Education.
 The Department offers a B.S. in Child Development in Applied Arts and Sciences, a Master of Science degree in Child Development, and a graduate certificate (EC-TEaMH) in early childhood mental health.
-In addition, the department offers an Master of Science in Child Development with a specialization in Early Childhood Mental Health that meets licensure requirements for students wishing to become a Licensed Professional Clinical Counselor (LPCC).
+In addition, the department offers a Master of Science in Child Development with a specialization in Early Childhood Mental Health that meets licensure requirements for students wishing to become a Licensed Professional Clinical Counselor (LPCC).

-Fall 2021 Admissions Open
+Fall 2022 Admissions